dbeniamin/Automation-with-Python/README.md

 **19.09.2024 - 03_input_validation.py**  - Input validation script
 - Validate what type of data input is allowed from the user to avoid various input generated errors.

+**23.09.2024 - 04_error_handling.py**  - Error handling script example.
+- How to handle several errors that might be introduced in the code in order to pass and report them without stopping the script from running.

 ### Contributing: